Add classes

 Input

-- Element (UI Element): The individual UI component (e.g., a button, a text field, a panel) that you want to apply classes to.
+- Element (UI Element): The specific UI component (like a button, text field, or panel) on your page that you want to modify.

 Output

-This action does not produce any direct output.
-Instead, it modifies the visual appearance of the specified UI elements within your application.
+This function does not produce a direct output value.
+Instead, it modifies the visual appearance of the specified UI elements on your application's page by adding the chosen styles.

 Execution Flow